dydx/Laravel-5-Artisan/README.md

 This plugin allows you the run the normal Artisan CLI using the Sublime Text interface, without having to open and use the command line.

+Several of the commands, such as `Laravel Artisan: Make: Migration Schema` require `laracasts/generators` to be installed, as the associated commands are not native to Laravel (yet).

 ### Available commands:

 ##### Laravel Artisan